Simplified Employee Pension Plans (SEPs)

 So a contribution rate of 25% means that the employer would contribute 25% of the employees' compensation to the plan, which is deductible as a business expense on Schedule C, Profit or Loss from Business or Schedule F, Profit or Loss from Farming.
 The business owner may also deduct any trustee fees associated with the retirement plan in addition to the maximum contribution deduction.

 The maximum rate for the self-employed is 20% if the employee rate is 25%.
-Note that to make the maximum contribution, the self-employed would have to earn at least 5 times the maximum contribution dollar limit and an employee would have to earn at least 4 times the dollar limit.
+Note that to make the maximum contribution, the self-employed must earn at least 5 times the maximum contribution dollar limit and an employee must earn at least 4 times the dollar limit.

 Excess contributions over the contribution limit are nondeductible and may be subject to a 10% excise tax.